-Outreach: embrace and support community engagement, education, and events for all thematic areas.
+Empowerment: embrace and support internal and external education, events, and action for all thematic areas.

-Water: initiatives that impact water quality and conservation, for example, rain barrels and rain gardens.
+Water: Initiatives that impact water quality and conservation.

-Land: relates to forests, gardens, parks, land use, planning, buildings, and the practices people carry on, for example, waste production and diversion and recycling.
+Land: Forests, gardens, parks, land use, planning, buildings, and practices such as waste production and diversion, and recycling.